 That’s better, but still lacking something.
 So, maybe bringing in some of the Milky Way Galaxy would help, and we can use free stock images for this.
 Bring your image in, set the blend most to “lighter color”, and then reduce the opacity to 30%.
 When painting in your mask, make sure to leave some room around the horizon, since the brighter sky would occlude some of the stars from view.
 I also had to rotate my galaxy image a bit to position it in a way that lead your eye to the car.

-Overall, the key to basic astrophotography is the same as any other special effect when shooting a car – keep your car as the main focus, and let the effects compliment the image.
+Overall, the key to shooting the night sky is the same as any other special effect when shooting a car.
+Keep your car as the main focus, and let the effects compliment the image.

 Feel free to email me at firstname.lastname@example.org with any questions.